Content Warning: This blog contains references to sexual violence, hospitals, and forensic medical exams.

 Why This Matters

 Most people don’t know what a “rape kit” entails.
-They may have a broad idea of what evidence needs to be collected and how a nurse will obtain it, but they don’t know the long, tiresome process until you see it.
+They may have a broad idea of what evidence needs to be collected and how a nurse will obtain it, but they don’t know the long, tiresome process until they see it.
 Seeing a detailed examination performed from beginning to end on one of the most popular television shows may help thousands of people go into a medical collection with more information.

 We also can’t talk about “rape kits” without addressing the backlog.
 Later in the show, we also see Dana on the phone with the local police department.
 After placing the completed kit in the locker, she notices that others are still waiting to be picked up.
 Rape kits are meant to be collected by police within 72 hours of being performed.